PKN-AUTDE/excal/README.md

 # EXCAL - Extendable Clang AST based Linter.

+## WARNING: This project is still in an early stage.
+Currently working Plugins may not be supported in future versions.

 This is a simple project implementing a C/C++ linter based on the clang AST.
 The main porpoise is to create a tool which is easily extendable via plugins.

 The focus of this project is to provide a tool for the implementation of custom C/C++ coding guidelines.
 There are no rules provided by the linter itself, rather a toolset to implement your own. (see Plugins)